-Pay Independent and Hospital Pharmacists Fairly & Provide Access Through Coverage
+Pay Our Trusted Pharmacists Fairly & Provide Access Through Coverage

 0 have signed.
 Let’s get to 10,000!

 Per a recent consumer reports study, most patients prefer independent pharmacy (Gill,2018).
-Unfortunately, many are not allowed to use independent pharmacy for coverage of their life-saving medications as pharmacy benefit managers such as CVS Caremark, Optum RX, and Express Scripts have removed this option from our coverage.
-Across our nation news reports are highlighting the price gouging that is occurring behind the scenes as we are being forced to their pharmacies.
-It appears, no one is listening to the voices of voters and patients.
+Unfortunately, many are not allowed to have a choice in accessing their trusted pharmacy for coverage of their life-saving medications as pharmacy benefit managers such as CVS Caremark, Optum RX, and Express Scripts have removed this option from our coverage as they forcefully steer patients to their owned pharmacies; although, across our nation news reports are highlighting the price gouging that is occurring behind the scenes as we are being forced to their pharmacies.

 For example, recently medications that were filled by a hospital pharmacy were suddenly forced away from the hospital pharmacy to the insurance company's pharmacy benefit manager's owned mail-order pharmacy.
 It wasn't because our pharmacy was unqualified; they fill medications for children's transplant, cancer, and many other specialty medications every single day.
 The reply received from the insurance company's pharmacy benefit manager for the reason for denial stated that the pharmacy was not an appropriate location to fill these medications.
 Many would argue they were the most qualified and appropriate.